 - Conduct tours: Invite families to on-site tours during class hours so they can get a full view of the school experience.

 - Make applying easy: Make the application process easy for families by providing them with an easy-to-use online platform that shows them all the steps they need to finish before they complete their application.

 - Provide various payment plans: Allow for flexible tuition payment plan options so parents can pay in the way that works for them.

 - Make applications universal: Create a diverse and inclusive school environment by identifying areas in your application process that might discourage particular groups from applying and simplifying them.

-With an enrollment management suite, an enrollment director can automate tasks that would typically take hours and instead use that time for reviewing applications and setting goals.
-Using Ravenna Software’s enrollment management suite, the average school can save up to 500 hours on manual tasks during their first year.
-Additionally, with powerful tools like contract management, billing software and financial aid integration, you can enhance other aspects of your school’s administrative processes.
+With the power of an enrollment management suite, an enrollment director can automate tasks that typically take hours and instead use that time to plan and set goals.
+In fact, the average school can save up to 500 hours on manual tasks during their first year using an enrollment management solution.
+With powerful tools like contract management, billing software, and financial aid integration, you can enhance other aspects of your school’s administrative processes.

-Ravenna offers enrollment management software to private and independent PS-12 schools.
+Community Brands offers enrollment management software for private and independent K-12 schools that can be paired with Ravenna.
 We’ve developed our software with the family experience in mind, simplifying the process so parents have an excellent enrollment experience from first contact to first tuition payment.
-By putting families first, Ravenna schools receive up to 25% more applications in their first year.